karlseguin/the-little-redis-book/en/redis.md

 `setnx` first checks if the key exists, and only sets the value if it does not

 Although these commands are useful, you'll inevitably need to run multiple commands as an atomic group.
-You do so by first issuing the `multi` command, followed by all the commands you want to execute as part of the transaction, and finally executing `exec` to actually execute the commands or `discard` to throw away, and not execute the commands.
+You do so by first issuing the `multi` command, followed by all the commands you want to execute as part of the transaction, and finally executing `exec` to actually execute the commands or `discard` to throw away, and not execute, the commands.
 What guarantee does Redis make about transactions?

 * The commands will be executed in order